 - Your blood alcohol content (BAC) test was mis-administered.

-Ask a Lawyer About Avoiding Jail Time After a Second DUI
+Ask a Lawyer if You Can Avoid Jail Time After a Second DUI

 Dealing with a second offense DUI charge can be scary when there’s a lot on the line.
-You don’t have to go through this ordeal alone.
-A Los Angeles DUI attorney can help you avoid a conviction for this criminal charge and jail time.
-Please get in touch with us today to schedule an appointment for a free consultation at no risk or obligation to you.
+Fortunately, you don‘t have to go through this ordeal alone.
+We can connect you with an attorney who can help you avoid a conviction and the associated jail time after a second DUI.